madkins23/go-type/reg/README.md

 This object stores information about a type by its full name.
 Create a new object using `reg.NewRegistry()`.

-The basic registry object is not safe for concurrent access.
+The basic registry object is not guaranteed safe for concurrent access.
 Since the type registration should be done at application startup and subsequent access will be read-only to underlying `map` objects this is probably sufficient for most usage.
 If not, use `reg.NewRegistrar()` to create a Registry object that uses mutex locks.

+A single global `reg.Registry` object is provided via the `reg.Highlander()` function.
+In the general case this will be sufficient for all use.